 Table S1.
 Attached as TSV file.
 List of ITS sequences and their metadata used to build Figure 5.
-This includes sequences from oomycetes isolated through baiting, ASVs identified with amplicon metagenomics, sequences from potential agents of KVDS obtained from previous studies, and reference sequences for Pythium, Phytopythium, and Globisporangium.
+This includes sequences from oomycetes isolated through baiting, ASVs identified with metabarcoding, sequences from potential agents of KVDS obtained from previous studies, and reference sequences for Pythium, Phytopythium, and Globisporangium.